 Family dentists always recommend our little patients drink water as much as possible.
 This is partly because juices, sodas, and other sugary drinks are terrible for little teeth, as you’re probably aware.
 But what you might not know is that water also helps to rinse the mouth clean and wash sugar and bacteria away, leaving less in the mouth to cause problems.
 If your tap water is fluoridated, this can also help to prevent tooth decay.

 Rather than snacking or grazing on candy throughout the day, have your children choose their treats purposefully at specific times.
 For example, you might allow them a piece of candy after lunch and another after dinner (with brushing planned after each snack session).
 This helps to limit how long sugars remain on the teeth throughout the day.
 What’s more, little mouths produce plenty of saliva during meals, which is helpful in washing away food and bacteria.
 Thus, eating candy right after meals can actually help prevent candy bits from sticking around longer than they should.

 Let’s face it: your children don’t need six pounds of candy each.
 After they go trick-or-treating, have your children choose their favorites, then donate the rest.
-You might choose to send the candy to troops overseas through a program like Operation Gratitude.
+You might choose to send the candy to troops overseas through a program like Treats for Troops.
 You can also search for local Halloween candy buy-back programs by Googling “candy buy-back” coupled your zip code.

 Chew Sugarless Gum

 Can’t brush immediately after eating candy?
 The American Dental Association reports that “chewing sugarless gum for 20 minutes after meals helps reduce tooth decay, because increased saliva flow helps wash out food and neutralize the acid produced by bacteria.”